gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ![Debug Actions](resources/toolbar.png)

-A debugging toolbar (shown above) will appear in VS Code.
+A debugging toolbar (shown above) will appear in Visual Studio Code.
 It contains the following commands:

 1. Pause (or Continue, F5),
 2. Step Over (F10)